 11:11 Online is a one-month online residency to develop a body of research, supported on Residency 11:11’s online platforms.
 We are interested in alternative uses of the online and questions around the intersection of art, technology and accessibility.
-Previous online residency projects can be found in our archive page here.

-What we offer: £250 artist fee, curatorial support and project development, use of our website to showcase research and develop work, zoom and social media outputs, online public event at the end of the residency.
+What we offer: £250 artist budget, curatorial support and project development, use of our website to showcase research and develop work, zoom and social media outputs, online public event at the end of the residency.
 This is an opportunity to take time and space to explore your practice, sharing as much or as little as you want to online, and be supported in doing so.